cs-au-dk/jalangilogger/README.md

 - TODO cleanup in nodeJSServer: it uses way to many node-packages
 - TODO actual JavaDoc in Java log parsing files
+- TODO use proper temp directory for temporary/generated files

 ## Contributing